iso8859/maxreq/readme.md

 => Conclusion : Today if you need performance don't use interpreted code.

 Rust is compiled to native code, so it is the fastest.
+C++ is also compiled to native code with minimal runtime overhead, expected to perform very well.
+Today we would not use C++ for web developement.
+I already spend a lot of time on some old project to get good HTTP performance, it's difficult and very verbose.
+I choose to use C# as a wrapper and call C++ from this wrapper, it's simpler and faster to write and to execute.
+Today Rust is the best choice for C++ wrapper.
 .NET Core is also compiled to native code, but it has more overhead than Rust.
 Java runs on the JVM with JIT compilation, providing good performance with runtime optimizations.
 Node.js, Python, and PHP are interpreted, they are slower but Python with FastAPI/Uvicorn shows good async performance.